KMengBrown/Population-level-Task-evoked-Functional-Connectivity/README.md

 # Population-level-Task-evoked-Functional-Connectivity

 * Description: This repository is devoted to the ptFCE and AMUSE-ptFCE algorithms.
 These algorithms come from the paper "Population-level Task-evoked Functional Connectivity" by Kun Meng and Ani Eloyan (hereafter ME).
-This paper is available at XXX.
+This paper is available at (TBD).

 * Depends R (>= 3.0)